ellysh/bash-programming-from-scratch/manuscript/answers.md

 * -97 + 96 = 1001 1111 + 0110 0000 = 1111 1111 -> 1111 1110 -> 1000 0001 = -1
 ```

-The result of adding two-byte integers:
+Here are the result of adding two-byte integers:
 {line-numbers: false}
 ```
 * 12868 + (-1219) = 0011 0010 0100 0100 + 1111 1011 0011 1101 =
 1 0010 1101 1000 0001 -> 0010 1101 1000 0001 = 11649
 ```

-Use the [online calculator](https://planetcalc.com/747/) to check the conversion integers' correctness to the two's complement.
+Use the [online calculator](https://planetcalc.com/747/) to check your conversion of integers to the two's complement.

 ##### Exercise 3-8.
 Modulo and the remainder of a division